airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-sql.md

 Airbyte is internally using a specialized tool for handling transformations called DBT.

-It is made possible thanks to another python-based program that reads the `destination_catalog.json` file and generates code on how to interpret and transform it.
+An Airbyte Python module reads the `destination_catalog.json` file and  generates DBT code interpreting and transforming the raw data.

 The final output of DBT is producing SQL files that can be run on top of the destination that you selected.